xbeat/Machine-Learning/README.md

 Partial Differential Equations (PDEs) are equations involving functions of multiple variables and their partial derivatives.
 They are essential in modeling various physical phenomena.

+## 15 Common Pandas Polars SQL PySpark Translations

+Introduction to Data Processing Libraries

+Data processing is a crucial aspect of modern data science and analytics.
+This slideshow will explore the relationships and translations between four popular data processing libraries: Pandas, Polars, SQL, and PySpark.
+We'll discuss their strengths, use cases, and how to translate common operations between them.

 ## Softmax and Sharp Decision-Making in AI Systems

 Introduction to Softmax and Sharp Decision Making